arionaskins/arionaskins/README.md

 ### Hi there, I'm Arion! 👋<br><br>

-I'm currently learning... `Data Cleaning methods and Machine Learning;` I use this Github to store my repositories to learn code and for personal projects.<br>
+I'm currently learning... `Data Cleaning methods and scikit-learn;` I use this Github to store my repositories to learn code and for personal projects.<br>
 Bare with me, as some projects may still be in the process of completion!<br>